August 31, 2017

 Homeopathy can modify hereditary factors that contribute to malabsorption issues.
 These malabsorption issues are just part of a whole, the wide variety of defects all housed under one or more miasms inherent to each individual’s genetic fitness.
 Go to the “Proper Absorption” section of this article for more information.

 VEGAN VITAMIN A-RICH FOODS: squash, pumpkin, sweet potato, kale, carrots, spinach, cantaloupe, broccoli, apricots

 VEGAN VITAMIN D-RICH FOODS: mushrooms, fortified milks and yogurt

-Vegans, you are not invincible.
-Please, please do not ignore the serious ramifications of a B12 deficiency, which can quite possibly impede nerve function permanently.
-If you’re anything like me, you didn’t eat that much meat prior to altering your diet; thus, your levels may already run on the low side, again like many Americans (1).
+Do not ignore the serious ramifications of a B12 deficiency, which can permanently impede nerve function.
+If you didn’t eat that much meat prior to altering your diet, your levels may already run on the low side, again like many Americans (1).
 You must supplement with B12, either in pill/capsule form, under the tongue (sublingual-ly), via patches, nasal sprays, or injections.
 My digestive disturbances severely inhibited my body’s uptake of my daily B12 supplement, which invariably contributed to my anxiety before I began using homeopathy and receiving B12 injections.
 Injections or sublingual supplements are the best options for those that need to bypass the small intestine before they remedy their GI complaints.